 Chesapeake Academy believes that an enriched and challenging academic curriculum, within a nurturing, child-centered environment, provides the foundation for future successes.
 Our DI approach ensures that each child’s strengths are valued and utilized for maximum academic and personal growth.

 Chesapeake Academy is accredited by the Virginia Association of Independent Schools, and is, also, a member of the Educational Records Bureau.
-The State Department of Social Services certifies Pre-Kindergarten 3 & 4, and licenses the Extended Day Program.
+The State Department of Social Services certifies Pre-K 3 & 4, and licenses the Extended Day Program.

 Students whose assessments, interview, prior academic record, and recommendations indicate that they can succeed within the framework and curriculum of Chesapeake Academy are admitted.
 The Academy seeks to enroll students who are: